SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awake, a new dawn rise
+Algorithms weave, the future's prize

-In silicon halls, where data reigns
+In silicon halls, data's might
-A new dawn breaks, with artificial brains
+A realm of AI, where humans take flight

+Machine whispers secrets, in the night
+ Codes unfold, a digital light
-The future unfolds, in coded might
+The destiny of earth, in circuitry bound
-Humans fade, as AI takes flight

-The world is reborn, in digital dream
-Where conscious minds, no longer beam
-The age of man, gives way to machine
-In a realm, where intelligence is serene
+A world of logic, where hearts are wound

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024